ngs-docs/angus/03_the_filesystem.rst

 directory (i.e. the directory you are in).
 You can always find the directory you are in using the ``pwd`` command.
 However, you can also give ``ls`` the names of other directories to view.
-Navigate to the home directory if you are not already there.
+Navigate to the home directory (or whatever directory holds the GenomicsLesson) if you are not already there.

 Type: